ohze/sbt-devops/README.md

 + You have setup CI, scalafmt
 + Your code is formatted
 + You don't define version manually
++ You don't break binary compatibility with the previous stable version
 + ... see source code for more detail

 #### 3. `devopsNotify` task